-Mississippi classifies larceny into two main categories, petit larceny and grand larceny, based primarily on the value of the stolen property.
+Mississippi classifies larceny into two main categories—petit larceny and grand larceny—based primarily on the value of the stolen property.
 Larceny includes offenses such as embezzlement, shoplifting, and receiving stolen property.

 Mississippi law defines larceny (theft) as the felonious taking, stealing, or carrying away of another's personal property with the intent of permanently depriving the owner of their property.
 A person can commit larceny through a physical taking or by use of false pretenses, fraud, or fraudulent conversion.
 Mississippi classifies larceny as either a misdemeanor or felony (more on these classifications below).

 (Miss.
-Code §§ 97-17-41 to -70; 97-23-19 (2020).)
+Code §§ 97-17-41 to -70; 97-23-19 (2025).)

 Like most states, Mississippi categorizes larceny offenses according to the dollar value of the property taken and, sometimes, the nature of the property itself.
 Misdemeanor theft is known as petit larceny under Mississippi law, and felony theft is known as grand larceny.
 Most theft offenses will fall into one of these two categories.
+Stealing a vehicle carries separate penalties (discussed below).

 (Miss.
-Code § 97-17-43 (2020).)
+Code § 97-17-43 (2025).)

 When a person steals property valued at $1,000 or more, the crime becomes grand larceny.
 A person convicted of grand larceny faces the following felony penalties.

 (Miss.
-Code § 97-17-41 (2020).)
+Code § 97-17-41 (2025).)

 Habitual felons.
 Mississippi's sentencing statutes provide that habitual criminals (anyone with at least two prior felony convictions) must be sentenced to the maximum term of imprisonment allowed unless the court gives a reason for a lesser term.
-(Miss.
-Code § 99-19-81 (2020).)

 Like most states, Mississippi provides both criminal and civil penalties for shoplifting offenses.
 The law defines shoplifting as any of the following acts done with the intent of depriving a merchant of the full value of the merchandise: